framer/FramerXDocs/code/packages.md

 # Packages

 * Packages are just zipped JavaScript packages that we manage.
-* You can reveal the contents of a package with File -&gt; Show Package.
+* You can reveal the contents of a package with File -&gt; Show Project Folder.
   * The package files disappear once you close a Framer project.

 _This article will soon be updated._